-For those of you wishing to become an accredited Project Manager, and go on to forge your career in that direction, you need to check out my APMIC Primer.
+For those of you wishing to become an accredited Project Manager, and go on to forge your career in that direction, you need to check out our APM Fundamentals Masterclass

 The Association Of Project Managers is the finest proof you can get that you are a capable project manager.
-My APMIC Primer is based on the Introductory Certificate, including the exam – and it tracks the official Syllabus to the letter – so you won't miss a thing!
+Our APM Fundamentals Masterclass is based on the Fundamentals Certificate, including the exam – and it tracks the official Syllabus to the letter – so you won’t miss a thing!

-It's a set of 7 videos, it not only comes with a workbook, but also, and here's the kicker, a set of 120 real APMIC exam Questions and Answers to help test and hone your knowledge and application.
+It’s a set of 7 videos, it not only comes with a workbook, but also, and here’s the kicker, a set of 120 real APM PMF exam Questions and Answers to help test and hone your knowledge and application.

 You’ll be able to turn up for the exam/training 100% prepared to pass!

-Check it out here for a crazy low introductory price:
+Check it out here for a crazy low introductory price HERE:

 See, I had loads of new projects brimming inside my fertile brain and by golly, was I working hard on several of them when he turned up.
 But I wasn’t getting the results I was expecting.